 I also kept a letter’s journal for my husband when we were first dating.

 All the ponderings that I am glad I have now to reflect back on…

-These days, what I have implemented is the grown-up version of documenting my life.
-It is something that you can easily start utilizing too!
+These days, what I’ve implemented is the grown-up version of documenting my life.
+It’s something that you can easily start utilizing too!

 Reflecting On Life

 A few years ago, I thought to myself, it has been nearly a decade since I ventured out and started my own life with my husband.